Woodland Hills, UT

 About Woodland Hills, UT

-Woodland Hills is a small community in Utah with a population of 1,439 residents.
-The median household income is $137,426 per year, which is above the national average.
-The median age in Woodland Hills is 40.9 years.
+Woodland Hills is a small town located in Utah with a population of 1,439 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $137,426 per year, which is 83% above the national median of $75,149.
+The median age of 40.9 years is close to the US median age of 38.9 years.

 How Woodland Hills Ranks in Utah